giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 kubectl --kubeconfig kubeconfig cluster-info
 ```

-### Remote access to the Workload Cluster {#remote-wc}
+### Remote access to the workload cluster {#remote-wc}

-Workload Clusters rely on the [TokenRequest API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/#create-create-token-of-a-serviceaccount) for authentication, so the steps from the previous paragraph will not work against them.
-We strongly encourage you to use the `kubectl-gs` plugin and [client certificate login with a self-contained kubeconfig](https://docs.giantswarm.io/ui-api/kubectl-gs/login/#wc-client-cert-automation) instead.
+Workload clusters rely on the [TokenRequest API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/#create-create-token-of-a-serviceaccount) for authentication, so the steps from the previous paragraph will not work against them.
+We strongly encourage you to use the `kubectl-gs` plugin and [client certificate login with a self-contained kubeconfig]({{< relref "/ui-api/kubectl-gs/login/#wc-client-cert-automation" >}}) instead.

 ### Runners inside a cluster {#inside-runner}